Skip to content

 • Base asset and quantity: The asset and quantity being sold for a sell and the asset being bought for a buy.

 • Consideration: The asset and quantity received for a sell and paid for a buy.
+It is the clean price for a gilt.

 • Fees: the asset and quantity of any allowable fees paid.